awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 ## Assumptions and prerequisites<a name="systems-manager-assumptions"></a>

-Before you begin, make sure:
+Before you begin, make sure you met the following conditions:
 + You’re familiar with Systems Manager\.
 For more information, see the [https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)\.
 + You’re familiar with Systems Manager automation use cases\.
 For more information, see [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) in the *AWS Systems Manager User Guide*\.

 ## IAM permissions for Systems Manager Automation documents<a name="systems-manager-permissions"></a>

-You must have a credentials profile that contains the AWS Identity and Access Management \(IAM\) permissions necessary to create, edit, publish, and delete Systems Manager automation documents\.
-The following policy document defines the necessary IAM permissions that can be used in a principal policy:
+To create, edit, publish, and delete Systems Manager automation documents, you must have a credentials profile that contains the necessary AWS Identity and Access Management \(IAM\) permissions\.
+The following policy document defines the necessary IAM permissions that can be used in a principal policy\.

 ```
 {